ati-ozgur/course-r-programming/course-content/visualization.md

 ### X-Y Plot
 X-Y plot could be different plots like scatter and line plots.
+If data is continuous, line plots could be used, otherwise scatter plots should be used.
 Use it to determine relationships between X and Y.
 Do they increase or decrease together.

 #### Examples

+- weight vs height of survey participants
+- salary vs age of participants

 ### Area Graph
 Similar to line graphs, they are used to track changes over time.